datastructures-js/set/README.md

 ```

 ### .power(m, separator)
 applies cartesian product on the set itself.
-It projects the power of a number on sets and also accepts a separator with default empty string value ''.
+It projects the power concept on sets and also accepts a separator with default empty string value ''.

 <img width="500" alt="product" src="https://user-images.githubusercontent.com/6517308/101982951-0933e680-3c3d-11eb-88cf-2e99c1767173.png">